tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 The french horn was the last instrument I bagan learning out of the instruments in this portfolio.
+My first experience with the french horn consisted mostly of me attempting t

 # Selected Works